VINCI – Annual report – 31 December 2025

 Contractual investment and renewal obligations

-In addition to those undertakings, bank and parent company investment guarantees in the total amount of €143 million were given in relation to concession projects at 31 December 2024.
+In addition to those undertakings, parent company investment guarantees in the total amount of €158 million were given in relation to concession projects at 31 December 2025 (€143 million at 31 December 2024).
+Those amounts are not included in the table above.

 Security interests connected with financing

-Collateral security (in the form of pledges of shares and mortgages on land and buildings) is generally provided to secure financing granted to subsidiaries, and breaks down as follows:
+Collateral security (in the form of pledges of shares and mortgages on land and buildings) is generally provided to secure financing granted to concession-holding subsidiaries, and breaks down as follows:

-Other security interests related to the funding of concession projects have been granted in an amount of €912 million, the vast majority of which concern Lima Expresa in Peru and Northwest Parkway in Denver, in the US state of Colorado.
+Other security interests related to the funding of concession projects have been granted in an amount of €633 million, mainly involving Northwest Parkway in relation to its operation of the section of the Denver ring road in the US state of Colorado (€305 million).

 15.2 Companies accounted for under the equity method